Center for Research on Global Catholicism

 The Center for Research on Global Catholicism is a Big Idea project sponsored by the Research Growth Fund at SLU.
 The first Big Idea grounded in the Humanities, the CRGC brings together three key components of SLU’s Jesuit history and mission: a legacy of global engagement, a commitment to rigorous academic inquiry and a focus on social justice.

-Giving to the CRGC supports our lecture and book symposium series, conferences, seminar fellows program and more.
+Giving to the CRGC supports our lecture and book symposium series, conferences, Seminar Fellows Program and more.

 Center for Research on Global Catholicism Team